TS Steakhouse at Turning Stone

 The Aging Question in a Resort Context

-The dry-aging program at any serious steakhouse is typically where you find the editorial argument.
-At the major independent steakhouses — Peter Luger being the benchmark — the aging protocol, the days, the temperature, the technique, is the product.
+The dry-aging program at any serious steakhouse is typically where the argument is made.
+At the major independent steakhouses, Peter Luger being the benchmark, the aging protocol, the days, the temperature, the technique, is the product.
 In resort steakhouse contexts, the aging program tends to be one element inside a broader menu architecture rather than the sole organizing principle.
 TS Steakhouse's menu reflects this: prime steaks are the anchor, wagyu and specialty cuts add a premium tier, and the seafood and vegetarian options extend the room's reach to the full breadth of a resort dining audience.

 Chef Ray Wells leads the kitchen here.
-In the context of this editorial, that matters primarily as a credential signal: the restaurant is operating under named culinary leadership, which in a resort setting is not always guaranteed.
+That matters as a credential signal: the restaurant is operating under named culinary leadership.
 What the kitchen produces with that leadership, in terms of aging protocols, sourcing relationships, and technique consistency, is the more relevant question for a serious diner.
 The menu's inclusion of wagyu filet alongside prime cuts suggests the kitchen is sourcing at multiple tiers of beef quality, which implies a procurement program with more than one supplier relationship.

 The Bar as a Separate Case